 This talk was presented as part of the Social Studies of Live Action Role-Playing Games conference held at the European University of St. Petersburg on December 8th-9th, 2016.

-Video of the talk may be viewed here, and a full transcript may be found below.
+Video of the talk may be viewed on youtube or facebook, and a full transcript may be found below.

 My name is Samara Hayley Steele, and it is an honor to be here, albeit digitally, at the Social Studies of Live Action Role-Playing Games academic conference at the European University of St. Petersburg.
 Thank you very much for inviting me to speak.
 The name of my talk is “Game Design Methodologies for Gender Playability: A Case Study of Thermophiles in Love.”